 Benefits of CMR

-The CMR builds on the work done by ECHO and the GCMD to provide a unified repository for NASA's Earth Science metadata.
+CMR builds on the work done by ECHO and the GCMD to provide a unified repository for NASA's Earth science metadata.
 This benefits providers by only needing to ingest their metadata into one system.
 It also benefits users by being able search one system and retrieve both ESDIS and IDN data.

-Modern Earth Science applications strive to provide end users with nearly immediate access and interactivity across massive stores of Earth Science data.
+Modern Earth science applications strive to provide end users with nearly immediate access and interactivity across massive stores of Earth science data.
 That data is discovered, navigated, and often interrogated through science metadata.
 As the range of applications grow and more and more information moves from the underlying science data to metadata, the challenges of navigating even just the metadata increases.
-CMR is designed to handle hundreds of millions of metadata records; striving to make them available in under 1 second.
+CMR is designed to handle hundreds of millions of metadata records; striving to make them available in under a second.
 CMR is able to do this by a using sophisticated data indexing and caching strategies built on top of a performance infrastructure.

 High performance access to metadata is only part of the problem.
-To be useful to a broad range of Earth Science applications, the metadata must be of high quality, complete, and consistent.
-The CMR incorporates both human and machine metadata assessment features that work to ensure the highest quality metadata possible.
+To be useful to a broad range of Earth science applications, the metadata must be of high quality, complete, and consistent.
+CMR incorporates both human and machine metadata assessment features that work to ensure the highest quality metadata possible.
 During ingest, automated metadata scoring rubrics are applied giving data providers insight into how to make their data more discoverable or usable by end users.
-Science Coordinators and review teams can review metadata that fails verification or lacks required information to help providers make their metadata more consistent and complete.
+Science coordinators and review teams can review metadata that fails verification or lacks required information to help providers make their metadata more consistent and complete.

 Consistent Metadata Representation